Wisconsin drops lawsuit challenging Trump-era border wall funding

 MADISON, Wis.
 (AP) — Wisconsin is dropping out of two multistate lawsuits that challenged former President Donald Trump’s decision to divert billions of dollars to fund a wall across the southern U.S. border.

-Lawmakers in Wisconsin granted the state Justice Department permission to exit the lawsuits on Tuesday.
+Lawmakers in Madison granted the state Justice Department permission to exit the lawsuits on Tuesday.

 The 9th Circuit U.S. Court of Appeals ruled in favor of the states, prompting the federal government to ask the U.S. Supreme Court to review the cases.
 President Joe Biden issued an executive order in 2021 halting wall construction using the money in question, rendering the challenges moot.
 Settlement negotiations ensued, and all the states except Wisconsin chose to drop their claims.